My Personal History Book

 After the representative of Department got a degree, the President

-touched on me in this speech, "It is a
+He touched on me in this speech, "It is

-very wonderful that there is Miss Aya lwamoto in the graduated students.
+a very wonderful that there is Miss.
+Aya lwamoto in the graduated students.
+Her intense figure

 That must give a hope and encourage people who have same handicap.